 Is it Cheap in Singapore?

 Singapore is not cheap especially if comparing Singapore to other places in Southeast Asia.
-Its are similar to western countries in some cases can be a little cheaper.
+The prices are similar to western countries and in some cases can be a little cheaper.
 Alcohol drinks are expensive whereas food is quite cheap.

 Can You Drink Alcohol in Singapore?